Commonwealth government support

 Charles Darwin University

-Charles Darwin University has a number of scholarships available each year for undergraduate, postgraduate, international and Indigenous students, supported and donated by community organisations, businesses, government and individual sponsors.
+CDU has a number of scholarships available each year for undergraduate, postgraduate, international and Indigenous students.
+These scholarships are supported and donated by community organisations, businesses, government and individual sponsors.

 The University of Adelaide